xStarbound/xStarbound/doc/lua/root.md

+# `root`

 The `root` table contains functions that reference the game's currently loaded assets and don't relate to any more specific context such as a particular world or universe.
+Available in all script contexts, except patch and preprocessor scripts (since the assets aren't fully loaded yet).

 ---